ezzing/3DLayout-documentation/2-Integration.md

 * **updated_at**: modification date,
 * **url**: an url to visit the project or embed it as an iframe

+> The url can be used to embed a readonly version of the project.
+You can read a description of this methods in the [Showcase mode](#showcase-mode) section.

 The data types in wich each value is stored is:

 * **id**: integer